-Upon receiving Mayer’s letter, Haym left Ephraim Hart, his business associate and friend, in charge of the counting house in New York and went to Williamsburg by way of Philadelphia.
+Upon receiving Mayer’s letter, Haym left Ephraim Hart, his business associate and friend, in charge of the counting house in New York, and went to Williamsburg by way of Philadelphia.
 He planned to sail out of Williamsburg aboard a Robert Morris ship transporting tobacco intended for David in Rotterdam.
 Because going from New York City to Williamsburg by land would take about the same time as going by sea, he decided to first go to Philadelphia and visit with Robert Morris and Bernard Gratz.
 And since Philadelphia was a mere two day road trip to the mouth of the Elk River on the Chesapeake, he didn’t have to rush.
-He could still have a long visit with Michael Gratz in Williamsburg before sailing.
-He was anxious to see Robert, Bernard and Michael and get their views on the latest developments.
+He could still have a long visit with Michael Gratz in Williamsburg before sailing to Europe.

 When he reached Williamsburg, Michael Gratz was waiting for him.
 Haym had written ahead asking him if he knew members of the House of Burgesses that would be of interest to Mayer.
 Michael couldn’t wait to tell him that the political climate in Virginia was deteriorating at a rapid rate, and that two men stood out in their opposition to the Mother Country.
 When, in 1770, the British shot into a mob of colonials, in what became known as the Boston Massacre, the southerners began to oppose the ongoing ‘intolerable acts’ of the English Parliament just like the people in the colonies up north did.
 Here in Virginia, Patrick Henry and George Washington were trying to make a name for themselves by pushing to have a resolution drawn up condemning England’s treatment of the colonials and demanding parliamentary representation.